joshlampen/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (similar to bit.ly).

-Users can manage their shortened URLs and track data such as hits and unique visitors.
+Users can manage their shortened URLs and track data such as visits and unique visitors.

 ## Final Product